hypeJunction/hypeGraph/README.md

 ## Acknowledgements

-* Some of the classes are based on the core web services plugin, but have been heavily refactored to suit the need of this plugin.
+* Some of the classes are based on the core web services plugin, but have been heavily refactored to suit the needs of this plugin.
 Nevertheless, thanks go to the original authors.

 * The approach has been inspired by Evan Winslow, and his multiple posts on the subject.
 I am not entirely sure if he likes the actual implementation, but some of his ideas have been